There are many great advantages and functional benefits of tensioned membrane structures and tensile architecture and here are just a few reasons why:

-In daylight, fabric membrane translucency offers soft diffused, naturally lit spaces reducing the interior lighting costs while at night, artificial lighting creates an ambient exterior luminescence.
+In daylight, tensile membrane structures translucency offers soft diffused, naturally lit spaces reducing the interior lighting costs while at night, artificial lighting creates an ambient exterior luminescence.

-With several different membranes in the market place such as PTFE fiberglass, ETFE film, PVC and ePTFE, the durability and longevity of tensile membrane structures have been proven and built in climates ranging from the frigid artic to the scorching desert heat.
+With several different membranes in the market place such as PTFE fiberglass, ETFE film, and PVC, the durability and longevity of tensile membrane structures have been proven and built in climates ranging from the frigid artic to the scorching desert heat.

-The lightweight nature of membrane is a cost effective solution that requires less structural steel to support the roof compared to conventional building materials, enabling long spans of column-free space.
+The lightweight nature of tensioned fabric membrane is a cost effective solution that requires less structural steel to support the roof compared to conventional building materials, enabling long spans of column-free space.

 Tension fabric structures are somewhat unique in that they require minimal maintenance when compared to an equivalent-sized conventional building.

 Most tensile membrane structures have high sun reflectivity and low absorption of sunlight, resulting in less energy used within a building and ultimately reducing electrical energy costs.

 Depending on the type of membrane and overall project design, tensile membrane systems appropriately meet the various associated building code requirements.